zenxds/page2pdf/README.md

 -o              output file, default page2pdf.pdf --delay         delay ms for js execute, default 2000

---disable-gpu   disable-gpu option for chrome --no-sandbox    no-sandbox option for chrome --chrome-path   path for chrome browser, most time you don't need to use this option
+--no-sandbox    no-sandbox option for chrome
 ```

 ## docker deploy